 If approaching them directly does not work, you must take the matter further.
 If your company has specific procedures in place to deal with matters such as this you should make use of them.
 If you have not already notified your employer of the situation you should log an official complaint with them.
 Your employer should take the matter seriously and conduct a formal investigation into the matter.
 If you do not feel that you employer deals with the matter appropriately you then could consider legal action.

 You should instruct a solicitor if you cannot resolve the matter with your employer.
 A harassment claim can be made against anyone; if you feel you have to leave your place of work due to the harassment it is possible to pursue legal action against your employer after you have moved on.
 You must make a claim within 3 months of the incident for it to be viable.
 There are laws protecting you from sexual harassment in the workplace for a reason so make full use of your legal rights.
-You can get brilliant support from the Citizen’s Advice Bureau and depending on your situation you may be able to apply for legal aid to support your claim or get a lawyer provided to you by your trade union.
+If you are a member of a trade union you could speak to a union representative about your chances of pursuing a successful claim or you can seek help from ACAS.